It's official—the modern workforce is going remote.

 When Bristol-based brand agency Halo launched, the company didn't have a single client on its books.

-Now, the company has earned a spot as a Design Week Top 100 consultancy, working with household names and challenger brands in FMCG, lifestyle, music, and entertainment.
-Halo also has a team of 25 full-time staff, and working remotely is a big part of their culture.
+They've since earned a spot as a Design Week Top 100 consultancy, working alongside household names and challenger brands in FMCG, lifestyle, music, and entertainment.
+Working remotely is a big part of their culture.

 Halo uses remote project management tools to enable them to have flexible working hours and to collaborate.

-Assigning tasks like this helps your team members focus on one thing at a time by time-blocking their schedules, and gives a clear outline of how projects will progress towards the finish line.
+Assigning tasks like this helps your team members focus on one thing at a time by time blocking their schedules and gives a clear outline of how projects will progress toward the finish line.

+Managing projects remotely isn't all that different from managing them in a high-rise office somewhere.
 Keeping a remote team on track requires setting guidelines and laying a new foundation at the beginning of every project.
-In the end, managing projects remotely isn't all that different from managing them in a high-rise somewhere.

-Project managers must still compile a detailed project spec, hold a kickoff meeting, and track the project vigilantly until it's in the hands of the client.
-The real challenge of remote project management is making sure that a team that's spread out across the globe is able to come together to get the job done.
+Remote project managers must still compile a detailed project spec, hold a kickoff meeting, and track the project vigilantly until it's in the hands of the client.
+The real challenge is ensuring that a team spread across the globe can come together to get the job done.

 Remote project management tools help teams stay on the same page, even when they aren't in the same building.
-With the right arsenal, you can get your projects delivered on time—every time—no matter where your team is located.
+A tool like Float gives you a centralized view of your people and projects to see who's working on what and when.
+With a single source of truth for people and their time, you can plan more effectively, ensuring that assigned work matches their capacity.
+And with the right arsenal, you can deliver your projects on time (every time) no matter where your team is!